 Become a member of the PCA to receive a subscription to Imprint and you’ll also receive entry forms to some of the current awards and competitions available to artists, and keep abreast of news and opportunities.

 Issues of Imprint from previous years are available at $15 each plus postage, if in stock.
-If you would like a previous issue, please contact the Print Council of Australia.
+Click here to view and order available back issues.

 Reach a dedicated audience of artists, printmakers, students, teachers and collectors.
 Our rates are competitive with a variety of advertisement sizes and rates to suit your budget.
 Contact our Advertising and Membership Manager to book an advertisement in the next issue of Imprint or in the upcoming monthly e-newsletter at firstname.lastname@example.org